|Back to Hot Spots >> Bangkok >> Pattaya

 Khaosan means 'milled rice' in Thai.
 Before it became a tourist hotspot, the street was a major rice market in the Old City (during the early Rattanakosin period) since 1782, when Bangkok was set up as the Thai capital.
 At that time, Europeans called Bangkok the 'VENICE OF THE EAST', as it was laced with canals, and waterways were the most important means of transportation and trading.
-Traces of the Rattanakosin period such as age-old architecture and traditional ways of life are still more evident by the river (mae nam in Thai) and canals (klong in Thai).
+Traces of the Rattanakosin period such as age-old architecture and traditional ways of lifestyle are still more evident around the river (mae nam in Thai) and canals (klong in Thai).

 Fascinating Scenes in the Vicinity of Khao San Road

-The road which is shorter than ½ km situated in the heart of Old City in Banglamphu district, a short distance north of the Grand Palace and the Temple (wat in Thai) Phra Kaew.
+The road which is shorter than 1 km situated in the heart of Old City in the Banglamphu district, a short distance north of the Grand Palace and the Temple (wat in Thai) Phra Kaew.
 Close by is the Phra Arthit Road, running along the Chao Phraya River and the area of hidden historical charms: the ancient Phra Sumen Fort, the small tranquil Suan Santichaiprakarn Park, the trendy hole-in-the-wall restaurants and bars popular with hip young Thais.
-In the evenings, there are often free activities like music, juggling, breakdancing, hip-hop or rap taking place.
+In the evenings, there are often free activities like music, juggling, breakdancing, hip-hop, or rap taking place.